-Indulge your sweet tooth while keeping it low sugar with this nutty and delicious Healthy Granola Bars Recipe.
+Indulge your sweet tooth while keeping it low sugar with this nutty and delicious Homemade Granola Bars Recipe.
 Just 25 minutes from start to finish.
 Yum!

 “No sugar?”
 Ben asked, mouth full – eyebrows raised.
 “Like, none at all?

 “Well, the chocolate chips have some already,” I said.
 “But other than that, nope.”

 Earlier in the day he had said he thought that homemade granola bars might just have all the flavor of sawdust.
 I think he actually used the words ‘healthy oat bar’ with his eyes playfully rolled back pretty far back.

 I took the fact that he grabbed a second homemade granola bar, before even finishing the first, as a sign that he didn’t mind me swapping out sugar for raw honey, maple syrup and dried fruit.